 Perhaps you already have a work-horse CPU.
 Maybe you don’t.
 Chances are you have something adequate enough, and that’s fine.
 There are a few things to consider when you are looking into computers:

 RAM stands for “Random Access Memory”, and it functions as the short-term memory of your beast.
-It dictates how much she can handle at one time, (i.e. windows open, programs running, etc.) Think of it like your own brain.
+It dictates how much she can handle at one time, (i.e. windows open, programs running, etc.) Think of it as your own brain.
 If you have ADD like me, your RAM is low and nothing ever gets done. 😛 LOL.
-Generally I would say make sure this # is as high as possible (8GB is adequate, but 16 GB has become sort of the standard).
-My setup right now is running on 8 GB, but I had to upgrade and add RAM to it.
-Ideally you would like for your PC to already have a lot.

 The point? make sure your processing speed and your RAM capabilities both match.
 You don’t have to go crazy here, but don’t skimp either.